trustnote-org/trustnote-pow-miner/README.md

 #### 3, Working with Node.js

-After run compiling command, all library files will be made in folder `/c/output/`.
+After compiling, all library files will be made in folder `/c/output/`.
 To use the exported methods in JavaScript, you need copy the output library files to `/lib/{platform/OS}/`

 #### 4, Examples on how to compile